tokio-rs/mio/README.md

 * Zero allocations at runtime
 * Non-blocking TCP, UDP and Unix domain sockets

-## Non goals
+## Non-goals

-The following are specifically omitted from Mio and are left to the user or higher level libraries.
+The following are specifically omitted from Mio and are left to the user or higher-level libraries.

 * File operations
 * Thread pools / multi-threaded event loop